 - Venous exams for both lower and upper extremities to look for blood clots

 - Arterial studies, both duplex and physiological testing, to check blood flow

-- Abdominal aortic scans for aortic aneurysms
+- Abdominal aortic scans for aortic aneurysms and flow

 - Transthoracic echocardiography

 - Stress echocardiography

 - Advanced echocardiographic imaging techniques including strain imaging and 3-dimensional echocardiography